dwiandhikaap/rawdog-md/README.md

 - **Minimal Config**: rawdog-md is designed to be used with minimal configuration.
 Choose a starter template and immediately start writing your blog posts in markdown.
 - **Opiniated**: This tool is not meant to be a general purpose static site generator.
 It is meant to be used for a very specific use case, which is a static blog with a few simple templated pages.
 If you want something more general purpose and more advanced, check out Hugo, Frontmatter, or Jekyll.
 - **Bring your own styling**: rawdog-md provides the minimal styling.
 However, it is very easy to adjust as it is just a plain CSS and HTML file.
-- **Cross platform**: You can use it on Windows, Linux and Mac.
-(Need testing on Mac and Linux)
+- **Cross platform**: You can use it on Windows, Linux and MacOS.
+(Need testing on MacOS and Linux)

 ## 💻 Installation
-rawdog-md is available on Windows, Linux and Mac.
+rawdog-md is available on Windows, Linux and MacOS.
 You can install it via package managers, manually, or build it from source.

 ### Windows
 <details>